Study Computer Science Overview

-The field of computer science is a vast discipline with many sub-disciplines and applications that span virtually every industry.
+The field of computer science is a vast, constantly expanding discipline with many sub-disciplines and applications that span virtually every industry.
 Generally speaking, computer science is the study of computer technology, with focus on software systems for the most part, although there is some focus on hardware .
-However, that definition doesn't nearly grasp the full range of sub-disciplines (most of which are full-fledged specialized disciplines in and of themselves) encompassed in the field such as: networking, data systems, game development, telecommunications, artificial intelligence, robotics, simulation and modeling, statistics, cryptography, and computational physics and chemistry.
+However, that definition doesn't nearly grasp the full range of sub-disciplines (most of which are full-fledged specialized disciplines in and of themselves) encompassed in the field such as networking, data systems, game development, telecommunications, artificial intelligence, robotics, simulation and modeling, statistics, cryptography, and computational physics and chemistry.
 As you can imagine, as the world grows more and more reliant on technology, computer science becomes a crucial part of any industry, company, or operation.
-This endless variety of career specialization within the field means that the demand for computer science students is incredibly high, and an undergraduate computer science degree can be attained at most institutions in the US, with more strict specialization taking place at the graduate level.
-This ensures international students who decide to study computer science in the US will be able to customize their college experience to fit their unique desires and needs, with programs available at optimal locations, optimal cost, and more.
+This endless variety of career specialization within the field means that the demand for computer science students is incredibly high, and an undergraduate computer science degree can be attained at almost any institution in the US, with more strict specialization taking place at the graduate level.
+This ensures that international students who decide to study computer science in the US will be able to customize their college experience to fit their unique desires and needs, with programs available at optimal locations, optimal cost, and more.

 International students looking to study computer science in the US don’t just have a large amount of program options to choose from; they also have access to the highest quality programs that the world has to offer.
 Not only does a computer science degree from a US institution carry its own weight as a mark of competence, knowledge, and skill, but across the board, most (6 out of 10) of the top schools for computer science are in the US, (according to U.S. News and World Report) and the three best schools for computer science are US schools.